United Way of Greater Houston

 • Eric Tanzberger (SVP and CFO, Service Corporation International)

-The Board includes 40+ additional trustees representing major corporations and community organizations throughout Greater Houston.
+The Board includes 40+ additional trustees representing major corporations and community organisations throughout Greater Houston.

 Application Process & Timeline